EnterpriseDB/tpa/docs/src/platform-aws.md

 ### Internet gateways (optional)

-By default, we create internet gateways for every VPC if you set:
+By default, we create internet gateways for every VPC, unless you set:

-    ec2_instance_reachability: public
+    ec2_instance_reachability: private

 For more fine-grained control, you can set: